NITHISH74/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

 ## Result :
-Interfacing a digital output with ARM microcontroller is executed
+Interfacing a digital output with ARM microcontroller is executed.